stanchan/clock-8001/README.md

 SD-card images for raspberry pi can be found at https://kissa.depili.fi/clock-8001/images

+Clock-8001 no longer has multiple different images, they have all been consolidated to one unified image which uses `enable_` files to activate various parts of the clock system as desired.
+The new images are named as `clock-800-unified-<version>.img`

+Old images are:
 * Images with `no_login` in filename are secure without login password
 * Images with `clockworkadmin` have root login enabled with password `clockworkadmin`.
 They should be considered insecure.
 * All image flavors except "bridge-only" contain the hdmi clock.